 Yes!
 Solar is cleaner and less expensive than power from the utility company.
 Solar is a smart financial investment because you will save money on electric costs for 30+ years and increase the value of your property.
 Our customers typically see an internal rate of return near 10% and expect to recoup their solar system investment costs within 7-10 years for commercial installations and 10-12 years for a residential installation.

 With solar, you are buying the source of your electricity and locking in the price for 30+ years.
 The amount you save will depend on the size of the solar system and the rate you are paying for electricity.
 The savings will increase each year as utility rates rise.
 Homeowners typically save $1,000-$3,000 per year.

-Ohioans can take advantage of a 26% Federal income tax credit until the end of 2020.
-This tax credit then reduces to 22% for one year before expiring.
-If you own a rural business or agriculture operation, you are also eligible for a REAP grant through the USDA for an additional 25% of the system cost.
+Ohioans can take advantage of a 26% Federal income tax credit until the end of 2022 on the total cost solar electric systems and energy storage.
+This tax credit then reduces to 22% in 2023 before expiring.
+If you own a rural business or agriculture operation, you may also be eligible for a REAP grant through the USDA that pays 25% of the total system cost.

 Yes.
 Ecohouse Solar can help you obtain financing through the Clean Energy Credit Union, so you can experience the benefits of solar power immediately — and lock in a lower energy cost.
 The origination costs are minimal, so you can pay ahead on the loan to save on interest if desired.

 STILL HAVE QUESTIONS?
 PLEASE CALL US OR SEND US A MESSAGE